Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 1. Click the Environment icon on the upper right corner of Postman.
    ![Environment quick look icon](images/task2-environment_quick_look_icon.png "Environment quick look icon")

 2. Click **Edit** on the upper right corner.
-The Manage Environment dialog displays.
+The Manage Environments dialog displays.
    ![Environment edit button](images/task2-environment_edit_button.png "Environment edit button")

-3. In the **CURRENT VALUE** column, enter the Client ID and Client Secret you jotted down earlier, in the corresponding rows.
+3. In the **CURRENT VALUE** column, enter the values of the Client ID and Client Secret you jotted down earlier.
    ![Client Id and Client Secret](images/task2-environment_variables_grid.png "Client Id and Client Secret")

 4. Click **Update**.

 ### Get an Access Token

 To get an Access Token, you must send an `authenticate` request to Forge.
-The Postman collection has a pre-populated authentication request that you can send Forge.
-To send the request:
+The Postman collection has a pre-populated authenticate request that you can send.
+To send the request to Forge:

 1. On the Postman sidebar click **Task 2 - Obtain an Access Token > POST Get an Access Token**.
 The request loads.

 2. Click the **Body** tab.

-3. Move the mouse pointer over the **Value** column of the **client_id** and **client_secret**, and verify that the values you specified as environment variables are displayed.
+3. Move the cursor over the **Value** column of the **client_id** and **client_secret**, and verify that the values you specified as environment variables are displayed.
    ![Preview Client Id and Client Secret](images/task2-preview_environment_variables.png "Preview Client Id and Client Secret")

 4. Click **Send**.
 The request is sent to Forge.
 If your request authenticates successfully, you should see a response similar to the following: